Luxman-Madapatha/CSV_Name_Search/README.md

 - namesearch.py -> the Python script to run

 ## How To
-place the above three files in a directory and run the namesearch.py [ensure all required Python libraries are installed]
+Place the above three files in a directory and run the namesearch.py [ensure all required Python libraries are installed]

  - pandas [created, manipulate and save dataframes]